 4: Run widget

 This widget allows you to run and debug your application using a run/debug configuration.
-You can select the configuration you want to run, change the mode for it (run or debug), and make changes to it.
+You can select the configuration you want to run, change the mode for it (run or debug) as well as edit, pin, or delete configurations.

 The tool windows have a new layout and behavior in the new UI: